kintsugi-programmer/kintsugi-stack-interview-sql-ds/README.md

 **JOIN (INNER JOIN)**:
 - Returns only rows where IDs match in BOTH tables
-- If sales table has sp_id that doesn't exist in people table, that row is excluded
+- If sales table has SPID that doesn't exist in people table, that row is excluded

 **LEFT JOIN**:
 - Returns ALL rows from the left table (first table after FROM)